2007 Auburn Tigers football team: Post-season

 Auburn's 8-win regular season qualified a post-season bowl and the Tigers were selected by the Chick-fil-A Bowl to face the ACC's Clemson Tigers, with both teams' defenses being ranked in the top 10.
 Auburn changed their offense for this game, moving to new offensive coordinator Tony Franklin's spread offense in eight practices.
 Auburn won the game in overtime with a 7-yard touchdown run by quarterback Kodi Burns.
 The 23–20 victory in 2007 was the first Peach Bowl to require overtime and Auburn now has a 3–1 record in the bowl.
-This bowl appearance marked Auburn's eighth consecutive appearance; the second longest streak in school history behind the 9-year stretch from 1982–1990.
+This bowl appearance marked Auburn's eighth consecutive appearance; the second longest streak in school history behind the 9-year stretch from 1982 to 1990.